intersystems-community/objectscript-visual-editor/README.md

 npm install
 ```

 And now you are ready to build the project from the sources!

+#### Building and testing

 This time and each next run this:

 ```bash
 npm run gulp